Is NGO a profitable business? A Complete Overview

 NGOs/NPOs are classified under different categories:

 By level of orientation

 These NGOs are associated with charity i.e. meeting the needs of poor people; providing them food, clothes, medicines, transport etc. they may also influence provisions regarding shelter to them.
 These NGOs can also undertake relief activities during the time of natural calamity.

 These NGOs designed services like educational services, health services, consultation regarding family planning services etc for the society in which they invite people or group to implement and receive those services.

-These NGOs often focus on the community development projects where local people are invited to contribute some resources in the form of cash, machinery, labor etc. These organizations may often preferred by cooperative groups and they are responsible from the planning to the implementation stage of the project.
+These NGOs often focus on the community development projects where local people are invited to contribute some resources in the form of cash, machinery, labour etc. These organizations may often be preferred by cooperative groups and they are responsible for the planning to the implementation stage of the project.

 These NGOs are focusing on a particular issue or a social cause.
 They are mainly involved in generating awareness among poor people regarding government policies, new rules and regulations, their rights and all the factors which are affecting their lives.
 These NGOs act as facilitators and hence, encourage volunteers to work with them.

 By level of operations

 CBOs have been arisen by society’s own initiative.
 They are associated to provide services to the society in the form of educational organizations, women club, health clubs, sports club etc and also aware urban poor people about all the services they can avail on time.
 They are supported by local NGOs, or sometimes National and international NGOs as well.

 The organizations such as ethnic organizations, Lion’s Club, Associations of Community Organizations etc operate to help the poor and serve them best for their welfare.
 While some of them are operating for other purposes as well.